 As a necessary part of the redevelopment process, the City may hold and secure property which it has acquired and place it in temporary use until such property is scheduled for disposition and redevelopment.
 Such uses may include, but are not limited to, project office facilities, parking or other uses the City may deem appropriate.

-Provision of Public Improvements and Facilities.
-Adequate public improvements and facilities may be provided to service the entire-Near-West Redevelopment Project Area.
-Public improvements and facilities may include, but are not limited to:
+2. Provision of Public Improvements and Facilities.
+Adequate public improvements and facilities may be provided to service improvements and facilities may include, but are not limited to: